One-Way Conversations

-One-Way Conversations is the debut album of Hollyn, released digitally on February 10, 2017 and physically on March 3, 2017.
-It follows the success of her first EP, Hollyn, released in 2015.
-The album peaked No. 6 on the US Billboard Christian Albums, surpassing the No. 10 peak her EP received.
+One-Way Conversations is the debut album by American recording artist Hollyn, released digitally on February 10, 2017 and physically on March 3, 2017, through Gotee Records.
+The album was produced by Byran Fowler, Cole Walowac, Scottie Mineo and Vonray.
+Upon release, critics overall responded positively to the album's polished pop appeal.

 Background

 When asked about the album title, Hollyn responded to Niagara Frontier Publications by saying, "These songs were just struggles in areas of my life, and even joyful times in my life that I've had over the past couple of years.
 And so, taking those experiences, and kind of hearing them again, through song, is kind of like a one-way conversation with myself.
 I just kind of feel like, sometimes too, am I talking to -- who am I talking to?
 Am I talking to a wall, almost, or are my prayers just hitting the ceiling kind of thing?
 You know what I mean?
 I'm having a one-way conversation with myself."